inamdarmustafa11/Hospitality-Domain-Dashboard/README.md

 -Realisation %, Cancellation %, and Average Rating to assess guest satisfaction and operational efficiency.

--**6.
-Realization % and ADR by Platform:**
+### 6. Realization % and ADR by Platform:

 A bar and line chart combination offers insights into platform-specific performance, showing how different booking platforms contribute to the overall ADR and realization percentages.

+### Conclusion:
--**Conclusion:** This dashboard was built using Power BI and Excel, providing real-time, actionable insights.
+This dashboard was built using Power BI and Excel, providing real-time, actionable insights.
 It enables hotel management to make informed decisions, optimize pricing strategies, and improve occupancy rates across their properties.